-LASIK takes only around 15 minutes to complete, and eyes heal quickly after the procedure.
+LASIK takes generally less than 15 minutes to complete, and eyes heal quickly after the procedure.
 Although vision might be a little blurry immediately after surgery, vision greatly improves after a few hours.
 Usually people have mild tearing for a few hours after the procedure, which resolves in 3 to 4 hours.
 Dr. Feinerman recommends a 3 hour nap after surgery so his patients can sleep through the short healing phase.
 After their short nap patients generally report their vision is excellent.

-Meet Dr. Jesse Berry is an Assistant Professor of Ophthalmology at the USC Roski Eye Institute.
-Dr. Berry recently underwent LASIK Eye Surgery with Dr. Feinerman and took the time to share her experience.
+Dr. Jesse Berry is an Assistant Professor of Ophthalmology at the USC Roski Eye Institute.
+Dr. Berry had LASIK Eye Surgery with Dr. Feinerman and took the time to share her experience.
 In her blog post, Dr. Berry talks about why she finally decided to have LASIK and how she feels about the decision after surgery.
 Read more about Dr. Berry’s experience here.

 Are you ready to lose the glasses?